 This diploma program provides a unique short-term vehicle to develop the entry-level office software skills needed to become employable in a general office setting.
-All course modules are offered in the Business Essentials Software Technology (BEST) Lab on campus.
-As a result, students can enter the program up to the mid-semester, work at their own pace, and complete the courses in a full semester or less if they so desire.
-Students completing early are prepared to seek employment immediately.
+Individual courses are offered in various formats such as online, hybrid, and on campus.